tomaszbartoszewski/vscode-avro-tools/README.md

 * Implementing functionality from Known Issues
 * Validating default values
-* Validate text separators ("}", "]", ":", "," all done but last element can't have a "," this validation is missing and syntax tree building is causing entire document to go read on missing closing bracket when attribute had value, that could be added)
+* Validate text separators ("}", "]", ":", "," but syntax tree building is causing entire document to go read on missing closing bracket when attribute had value, that could be added)
 * Validating keys available in Avro (Based on documentation other keys are correct " Attributes not defined in this document are permitted as metadata, but must not affect the format of serialized data. ")
 * Validating keys inside a node based on type (Done, at least what I found in a documentation)
 * Validating names